jgitlin-p21/chef-server/src/oc-id/README.md

     bin/rspec

-The specs in spec/requests require a running and configured Chef server.
+The specs in spec/requests require a running and configured CINC Server.

 ## Production